bludit/bludit/.github/issue_template.md

 ### Bludit version
 Complete here.

+### Hosting or Webserver name
+Complete here.

 ### PHP version
 If you do not know delete this line.

 ### PHP logs
 If you do not know delete this line.

-The default settings of the PHP Error Log file varies from OS to OS.
+The default settings for the PHP error log file vary from operating system to system.
 The location of the error log file itself can be set manually in the php.ini file.
 On a Windows server, in IIS, it may be something like `error_log = C:\log_files\php_errors.log` in Linux it may be a value of `/var/log/php_errors.log`.